What is an Ombudsperson

 Contact the Ombudsperson if you:

-- have a problem at IIT and don't know how to proceed
+- have a problem with an Administrative or Academic Department/Office/Person at IIT and don't know how to proceed

 - find yourself entangled in bureaucratic redtape